THE LIFELINE OF COASTAL WATERS

 - Sediment: Seagrasses need a soft, sandy substrate to grow.
 They can’t grow on hard surfaces like rocks or concrete.

-- Temperature: Seagrasses can grow in a variety of water temperatures, but they prefer water that is between 68- and 86-degrees Fahrenheit.
+- Temperature: Seagrasses can grow in various water temperatures, but prefer water between 68 and 86 degrees Fahrenheit.

-- Salinity: Seagrasses can grow in a variety of salinities, but they prefer water that is between 25 and 35 parts per thousand.
+- Salinity: Seagrasses can grow in various salinities, but prefer water that is between 25 and 35 parts per thousand.

-When seagrasses have all of these things, they can grow and thrive.
-They provide food and shelter for a variety of marine life, and they help to improve water quality.
-Seagrasses are an important part of the marine ecosystem, and it is important to protect them.
+When seagrasses have all these things, they can grow and thrive.
+They provide food and shelter for numerous forms of marine life, and they help improve water quality.
+Seagrasses are an essential part of the aquatic ecosystem, and it is vital to protect them.